If you’re creating quality content that doesn’t quite hit the mark in search engine results, we should discuss keywords and keyword intent in SEO.

 4. Transactional Intent

-Some experienced content writers and SEO specialists confuse commercial intent keywords with transactional.
+Some experienced content writers and SEO specialists often confuse commercial intent keywords with transactional keywords.
 This can lead to a completely different content direction and is often the culprit behind poor commercial and transactional targeted content rankings.

 Unlike commercial, transactional intent emerges when users are ready to purchase or complete a specific action online.